xwmtp/reverse-bot-adventure/README.md

 * `!bushpatch` to keep track of how many bomb drops you got after farming a whole patch of bushes.
 For example, use `!bushpatch 0` if you didn't get any bombs.
 To keep it accurate, only use this command if you farmed all 12 bushes in a patch.
 Also note that flex drops are not being considered.
 * `!rock` to keep track of whether you got a bomb drop out of a rock or not.
 Use `!rock yes` to record a bomb drop from a rock and `!rock no` if you didn't get one.
 Flex drops are not being considered.

-Anyone in chat can add outcomes for your channel with the commands above.
-The channel owner can remove the latest addition by using `remove` as an argument (e.g. `!dampe remove`), or remove all saved outcomes by using `clear_all` (e.g. `!rock clear_all`).
+When a stream is live, anyone in chat can add outcomes with the commands above.
+When the stream is offline only the channel owner can add outcomes.
+The channel owner is the only one that can remove outcomes: remove the latest addition by using `remove` as an argument (e.g. `!dampe remove`), or remove all saved outcomes by using `clear_all` (e.g. `!rock clear_all`).

 ### Help
 * `!help` to see the commands and additional help information.